By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists out all

-items.
-Assuming that you want to preview the secondresume
+resumeitems.
+Assuming that you want to preview the secondresumein the list box.

 The second command will preview the